-External Phone Numbers allow you to attach an extension to an outbound phone number.
-For example, you can take the 800 directory service number (1-800-555-1212) and attach it to an internal extension of 411 as shown in the example below.
+External Phone Numbers allow you to attach an extension to an outside phone number.
+For example, you can take the 800 directory service number and attach it to an internal extension of 411 as shown in the example below.

-You can also create an external phone number and use it as a failover for menus, users and groups.
-For example, you can set your mobile phone number as an external address, and if someone calls your extension and there is no answer, the call can then be sent to your mobile phone.
+You can also create an external phone number and use it as a failover for menus, users, and groups.
+For example, you can enter your mobile phone number as an external phone number in your OnSIP account, and if someone calls your extension and there is no answer, the call can then be sent to your mobile phone.

 Note: Please be aware that standard PSTN calling rates still apply.